-Liz has 18 years of experience as an Occupational Therapist.
+Liz has 18 years of experience as an Occupational Therapist and an additional 11 years as an acupuncturist and herbalist.
 She has worked in a wide range of western medical settings including: hospitals, acute care, intensive care units, outpatient services, nursing homes, public schools, preschools, and neonatal care units, home health care for both adults and children.
-Liz has partially completed a third year of additional training in advanced acupuncture with Dr. Yuen in New York City, with a total of 150 hours of classroom time.
+In December, 2103 Liz will have completed a third year of additional training in advanced acupuncture with Dr. Yuen in New York City, with a total of 150 hours of classroom time.
 She teaches “Tai Chi Easy” which includes Qi Gong and meditation, and Chinese medicine in community settings.
 She loves treating women’s health, pregnancy and fertility issues, and continues to work on integrating Chinese medicine with western medicine.
 She has practiced various methods of meditation for over 20 years and Qi Gong and Tai Chi since 1995.

-Brendan is an herbalist of 19 years with training in eastern and western healing traditions.
+Brendan is an herbalist of 19 years with training in eastern and western healing traditions and has been practicing Chinese medicine full-time for 11 years.
 He has been a western herbal business owner and consultant to natural product companies and western medical practitioners.
 He is on the faculty at AFEA in Florida, teaches at Johnson State College in VT and is a visiting scholar at Goddard College in VT .
 In 2013, he has testified before the Vermont House Health Care Committee and lectured at the Vermont Agricultural Medicine Conference hosted by the University of Vermont.
 He is also the current president of the Vermont Acupuncture Association (VTAA).